vllm-project/vllm/docs/source/models/supported_models.rst

     - EleutherAI/pythia-70m
     - bigcode/tiny_starcoder_py
     - gpt2
-4. **Community feedback**: We rely on the community to provide feedback on the models.
+4. **Community Feedback**: We rely on the community to provide feedback on the models.
 If a model is broken or not working as expected, we encourage users to raise issues to report it or open pull requests to fix it.
 The rest of the models fall under this category.